 Seattleites frown on drinking commercial bottled water and you’ll see most locals carrying around their favorite waterbottle!
 Tap water is wonderful here so you’ll have no trouble filling it up.

-You can use any waterbottle you like, but if you’re looking to buy one for your trip to Seattle I highly recommend the Mira metal insulated ones.
-They are affordable and easy to clean.
-Mira waterbottles also have a coating that prevents them from getting wet on the outside from condensation when they have cold drinks or ice in them.
+You can use any waterbottle you like, but if you’re looking to buy one for your trip to Seattle I highly recommend the hydro flask bottle.
+They have a straw for easy drinking as well as a coating that prevents them from getting wet on the outside from condensation when they have cold drinks or ice in them.
 You can also keep ice in it for hours, which is wonderful on a hot day.
 And they come in a million bright colors!

 Travel Mug – All year